strtok/marwood-book/src/ch01-00-design-overview.md

 * The [repl] and [web-repl] crates.
 These creates are separate from the main Marwood library crates, and provide example implementations of REPLs that use the Marwood library.

-This diagram illustrates how a read-eval-print loop may look with Marwood.
+This diagram illustrates a Marwood read-eval-print loop.
 Text is read from the readline library, tokenized, parsed, evaluated and then the resulting `Cell` object is printed back to the user.

 The VM object maintains any state expected by the user between evaluations.
 For example, if the user enters `(define x 10)`, then on evaluation the VM object will modify its heap to represent the new binding for x.